 On the road from the Ben Gurion Airport to Jerusalem (al-Quds)–Israel’s political capital–I saw wide, clean roads, filled with trees and captivating natural scenery.
 I took notes on everything, in line with my mission to relay the truth of life inside Israel.
-Once I had arrived in the political capital, I visited the Ministry of Exterior, the Knesset, and the Yad Vashem Holocaust Museum.
+Once I had arrived in the political capital, I visited the Ministry of Foreign Affairs, the Knesset, and the Yad Vashem Holocaust Museum.

 I met with both Arabs and Jews of Arab origin, and they recounted their memories of life in Iraq, Egypt, and the other countries from which they had come.
 I listened to how they had left those countries after bitter experiences of incitement and hatred.
 Life had brought them to a place where they peacefully coexisted.
 Unfortunately, the truth of coexistence has been muddled with the help of many media organizations.